 When we were just a Wandermust Couple, Wandermust Daddy and I loved a city break.
 I’ve lost count on how many we went on so we were determine to continue when we had children but is it possible to still enjoy a city break with babies?

-From our own experience we have found the answer to be undoubtedly yes and as we have looked into it more we have discovered that there are loads of young families out there to inspire you with tales from cities.
-This round-up features contributes from some of my favourite family travel bloggers telling you about their favourite city breaks they’ve done in Europe with a baby with top tips and advice so you can go to!
+From our own experience we have found the answer to be undoubtedly yes you can do a city break with baby and as we have looked into it more we have discovered that there are loads of young families out there to inspire you with tales from cities.
+This round-up features contributions from some of my favourite family travel bloggers telling you about their best city breaks with babies in Europe along with their tips so you too can have a great city break with a baby in tow!

 Athens is an amazing city for families to visit.
 When my wife and I visited with our 9 month old son we took in as many sites as we could, including the Acropolis, Syntagma Square, Plaka and Monastiraki (shopping).
 Some other notable places we visited were the Olympic Stadium, Lykabettos (the hill opposite the Acropolis) the Acropolis Museum, and the gardens behind Parliament.
 All of these places are easy to get to by public transportation, which despite Athens’ street network, is super easy to use.
 The Metro especially is incredibly easy to ride and can take you pretty much anywhere.
 If you leave the city center, things can get a little more challenging using a stroller but a well planned excursion can save you the hassle.
 It’s doable.